Klene: Safe Cleanup for Linux and Windows

 Klene is a good fit if you want cleanup help that stays clear and careful.

-- Arch Linux users
+- Linux and Windows users

 - People who want cleanup help without risky commands